dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/quadrilateral.md

 **Return Value**

-A `BOOL` value that indicates whether the point is contained by the quadrilateral.
+A boolean value that indicates whether the point is contained by the quadrilateral.

 ## getBoundingRect